MartinHelmut/number-generator/README.md

 Thanks to Johannes Baagøe for the Alea port and Ray Morgan for the MurmurHash2 algorithm implementation in JavaScript.
 Also thanks to Karan Lyons for the [MurmurHash3 implementation][mur3].

-Resources used to tests against implementations in other languages are:
+Resources used to test against implementations in other languages are:

 - JSON for modern C++ by Niels Lohmann: https://github.com/nlohmann/json
 - MurmurHash2 and 3 in C++ by Austin Appleby: https://github.com/aappleby/smhasher